vivaria/edisonrul.ing/docs/source/cards/caius-the-shadow-monarch.md

-# CAIUS THE SHADOW MONARCH
+# Caius The Shadow Monarch

 > ① When this card is Tribute Summoned, remove from play 1 card on the field.
 If it was a DARK Monster Card, inflict 1000 damage to your opponent.